 - Application for Foundation Year Field Internship (MS Word)

-- Application for Concentration Year Field Internship (MS Word)
+- Application for Specialization Year Field Internship (MS Word)

 Field Agencies and Field Instructors

-The field agency and field instructor are instrumental participants in the field education program.
+The field agency and field instructor are instrumental partners in the field education program.
 Approved field education settings provide a challenging learning environment for the MSW student under the supervision of an experienced MSW or LCSW.
 Field agency selection is based on specific criteria including, but not limited to, appropriateness of setting for learning needs, expertise of field instructors, and the provision of sound field instruction consistent with the mission, objectives, and goals of the MSW program.
-To keep up with the latest field updates from the APU MSW program, follow the MSW Field Instructors’ blog.

 Agencies are invited to become approved as APU MSW field internship sites.
 Benefits include free continuing education, complimentary library access, and the opportunity to give back to the social work profession through mentorship and sharing of one’s expertise.
 Begin the field agency approval process by completing a Field Agency Application Packet (MS Word).
 Applications are reviewed by the MSW field faculty on a year-round basis.

 General Requirements for Field Agencies

 - Statement of agency function as a provider of social services or related services.

-- Focus of agency services are on individuals, families, groups, and the community.
-A minimum of fifty percent of a student’s field assignment should be focused on direct practice in the foundation-year field internship.
+- Focus of agency services is on individuals, families, groups, and the community.
+A minimum of 50 percent of a student’s field assignments should be focused on direct practice in the foundation-year field internship.
 For specialization-year field internships, a minimum of 60 percent of assignments must be spent in the student’s declared specialization.

 - A structured and supportive learning environment with a variety of planned social work assignments.

 - A dedicated student work space, equipment, and supplies available on field internship days.

-- A qualified field instructor who possesses an MSW degree with a minimum of two years post-graduate experience and/or LCSW, is employed by the agency, and fulfills a supervisory role
+- A qualified field instructor who possesses an MSW degree with a minimum of two years of postgraduate experience and/or an LCSW, is employed by the agency, and fulfills a supervisory role.